 When you do these things intentionally for 30 days, how can you not find paying customers and clients?
 People are going to reach out to you when you’re authentic and helpful.

-If you need more help on creating content that converts, it’s one of the things I go into in depth inside The Empowered Lab membership.
+If you need more help on creating content that converts, it’s one of the things I go into in-depth inside The Digital Business Lab.

-Whether you’re just starting out with your online business and aren’t sure what product to create, or you’ve launched but your audience doesn’t seem to be growing or buying — The Empowered Lab online community and training hub will EASILY guide you through info you need to know.
+Whether you’re just starting out with your online business and aren’t sure what product to create, or you’ve launched but your audience doesn’t seem to be growing or buying — The Digital Business Lab online community and training hub will EASILY guide you through the info you need to know.